We let our light shine

 2 Parent Governors who are voted onto the governing body by other parents of children who attend the school.
 Parent governors play an important role in shaping the education and experience of their children at St Barnabas.

 Zoe Davidson is a Staff Governor.
 She has been a governor since 3rd October 2016, which is when her current four year term began.
-She is a member of the Standards Committee.
+She is a member of the Standards Committee and the Maths Link governor.